 When I answered her squawks at 3 am, I told her I would always come for her.

 When I picked her up and kissed her ouchies as she learned the messy business of walking upright, I told her I cared about her pain and I would do anything in my power to take it away.
+These small moments of meeting my child’s emotional needs have a deep impact on her life.

 As a nurturing mother I am entrusted to the emotional needs of my kids.
 I hold them when they’re sad, I cheer with them when they’re happy, I talk with them when they’re scared, and help them with their big angry feelings too.
+It’s one of the biggest responsibilities of a mother.

 As I was lay on the floor at 6 weeks postpartum feeling completely exhausted and overwhelmed, all I wanted was my mom.
 A mother’s nurturing never stops being needed by her children.
 I never stop learning from my own mom, never stop needing her and neither will my kids.